offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 ![FreeCAD Part Design workbench toolbar](freecad_part_design_toolbar.png)

-To revolve / groove, select a sketch and use either toolbar button 10 (revolution) or toolbar button 17 (groove).
+To revolve / groove, select a sketch_FC and use either toolbar button 10 (revolution) or toolbar button 17 (groove).
 Once selected, gizmos appear in the 3D viewport and a parameter pane opens.

 ![FreeCAD Part Design workbench groove example](freecad_part_design_groove_example.png)

-The **Type** parameter defines which directions the sketch is extruded in:
+The **Type** parameter defines which directions the sketch_FC is extruded in:

 * **Angle**: Extrude in one direction.
 * **Two angle**: Extrude in one direction as well as the opposite direction, where each direction has its own set of parameters (e.g., each direction has its own length).